shehzadashiq/aws-bootcamp-cruddur-2023/journal/week8.md

 ![image](https://user-images.githubusercontent.com/5746804/234735739-03bb7353-79a5-4474-a7cf-4a5346a3b753.png)

-Initially double clicking on this caused an error but I managed to resolve this by appending / at the beginning of the URL which I had missed out.
+Initially double clicking on this caused an error as it kept appending the username to the end of the URL repeatedly.
+I managed to resolve this by appending / at the beginning of the URL which I had missed out initially.

 I also wrote this up in a Blog post to provide more detail.